UsabilityEngineering/team-builder/phaseIII/README.md

 ### Student protocol

-**Task 1:**
+**Warm-up Questions**

+Have you had or will you have a class that requires group work?
+If so, were your groups decided for you?

+Have you used any apps, websites, or other programs to help you with team build?
+Which ones?

+Do you have a favorite website or app?

+**Tasks**

-You were a late entry on the project and need to join it manually.
+**1:** You were a late entry on the project and need to join it manually.
 The project that you are on is called Obelisk.

-**Task 2:**
-Part of the assignment is to introduce yourself to your partners and suggest an artist you would like to study.
+**2:** Part of the assignment is to introduce yourself to your partners and suggest an artist you would like to study.

-**Task 3:**
-Since you were late to join the project, you are not sure who your partners are.
+**3:** Since you were late to join the project, you are not sure who your partners are.
 Find out who you are partnered with

-**Task 4:**
-You are all done with the application and would like to logout.
+**4:** You are all done with the application and would like to logout.

+**Debrief Questions**

+Was the interface familiar to you compared to other applications that you have used?

+Had you not used this application, would it have taken you longer to do the same tasks?

+How would you descibe this to a friend?

+If you had three wishes to make this better for you, what would you wish for?
+Why?

 ### Professor protocol

-**Task 1:**
+**Warm-up Questions**

+Do you have an interest in a software that automates the teambuilding process?

+Have you used any apps, websites or other program to hel you with team building?

+Do you have any favorite website or app?

+**Tasks**

-Three of the four projects are already created.
+**1:** Three of the four projects are already created.
 Sign in and create the Anubis project.

-**Task 2:**
-One of your students, Ryan Tanaka, on the Anubis project is dropping the class and will no longer be able to participate in the project.
+**2:** One of your students, Ryan Tanaka, on the Anubis project is dropping the class and will no longer be able to participate in the project.
 Remove him from the project.

-**Task 3:**
-One of the projects (Anubis) needs to be dissolved.
+**3:** One of the projects (Anubis) needs to be dissolved.
 Remove the project and move the students from this project to the remaining two.

-**Task 4:**
-It is the end of the semester and the collaborative entity no longer needs to exist.
+**4:** It is the end of the semester and the collaborative entity no longer needs to exist.
 Remove it.

+**Debrief Questions**

+Was the interface familiar to you compared to other applications that you have used?

+Had you not used this application, would it have taken you longer to do the same tasks?

+How would you descibe this to a friend?

+If you had three wishes to make this better for you, what would you wish for?
+Why?